 For the hit SNOW WHITE AND THE HUNTSMAN (2012), the mainstream critics did loudly trumpet their ambivalence, as if on cue: too much snow, they wrote, too much pouting, too much CGI.
-Kristen Stewart's British accent alone morphed into enough raw ink for countless poison pen letter apples.
-The evil snow queen, played with understated elegance by the great Charlize Theron, could not hope to match this type of sneering sideline evil.
-If it was just badmouthing Stewart's acting it would be shameful enough but a new scandal erupted shortly after the film's release that proved pavlovian trigger for the press to devolve into a horde of foam-mouthed stone-casters, their viciousness so appalling it basically drove Robert Pattinson back together with her (she cheated on him!
+Kristen Stewart's British accent alone generated a blighted orchard's worth of poison pen apples.
+The evil snow queen played with slow burn elegance by the great Charlize Theron could not hope to match this type of sneering evil.
+If they were just badmouthing Stewart's acting it would be shameful enough but a new scandal erupted shortly after the film's release that proved a Pavlovian trigger for the press to erupt in a misogynist viciousness so appalling it basically drove boyfriend Robert Pattinson to forgive her (she cheated on him!
 With the director!
-Whose married!)
-Calling Kristen names usually considered bullying or rat-fink treachery in the high school cafeteria, the critics went way too far, way too fast, the way gangs of hopped-up unconscious bullies are wont to do, and hopefully they've had pause since then to think about their own ye-without-sin-first-stone-tosser status since.
+Who's married!)
+Calling Kristen names usually considered the height of bullying or rat-fink treachery in the high school cafeteria, the critics went way too far, way too fast, as packs of fascist bullies are wont to do, and hopefully the bloody tossers have had pause since.
 I mean, what had she done to deserve such bitchiness?
 Seriously, Popular Press, what?
 Answer me!
 She thought you were her best friend!
-O Popular Press, did her minor--but to you at the time unforgivable--trespasses not provide you with the juicy gossip you so crave?
-Everything she do.... she do it for youuu....
+O Popular Press, didn't her minor--but to you at the time unforgivable--trespasses not provide you with the juicy gossip you so crave?

 And I would argue that calling Kristen Stewart a terrible actress is like calling Marilyn Monroe a terrible actress.
-You could, you know, if you wanted to, call her that, for like Stewart MM was more successful at preserving a sense of vulnerability and precognitive absence/presence onscreen than as a dramatic thespian of the Eve Harrington variety.
-Critics and audiences were more attuned to their own Freudian repressions in the 1950s so they got that subtlety, they knew the difference between an actress able to convey a sense of vulnerability to male attention and a "common slut."
-Now we're 'liberated' and so must burn at the stake any sign of feminine weakness.
-In 2050 the old patriarch critics of the day will laud Stewart's vulnerability the way they laud Monroe's now, and be crucifying some new tart whose name I can now besmirch as it has yet to be recorded: Christina Kross.
-Let us in safety besmirch a priori the reputation of this unborn starlet.
-Quickly now, before she too rises up and absolves us any further.
+Monroe was more successful at preserving a sense of vulnerability and precognitive absence/presence onscreen than she was as a dramatic thespian of the Eve Harrington variety.
+Monroe was more method.
+She legit crazy.
+She seemed crazier playing sane than vice vera.
+Critics and audiences were more attuned to their own Freudian repressions in the 1950s, so they knew the difference between an actress able to convey a susceptibility to male attention and a "common slut."
+Now she's a goddess on a trillion posters and stamps.
+But if she came around today she'd be ostracized for exuding kitten sex.
+Maybe in 2050 the old patriarch critics of the day will laud Stewart's vulnerability the way they laud Monroe's now.
+And the way parents are encouraged now to ransack their kids' rooms and under the bathroom sink for bath salts, they'll be crucifying some new tart.
+Even the strawberry scented bath crystals grandma sent for Christmas must go, just to be safe

-What we have in this one are some psychedelic bad trip haunted swamp visuals to beat the band.
-The poison gas belched out by some rotten spores abounding in the swamp makes Snow White hallucinate black snake branches; "the swamp feeds on your weakness!" the Huntsman explains.
+What we have in this instead one are some psychedelic bad trip-haunted swamp visuals; poison gas belched out by some rotten spores abounding in the swamp makes Snow White hallucinate black snake branches; "the swamp feeds on your weakness!"
 The evil duke looks like Max Von Sydow in THE SEVENTH SEAL or THE VIRGIN SPRING.
-I like the weird fairy forest with its beautiful hart, and the tender effect Snow White has on all life around her, including a big ugly troll that in a movie for boys would be slain with thunderous 3-D sword swings.
+I like the weird fairy forest with its beautiful hart, and the tender effect Snow White has on all life around her, including a big ugly troll that in a movie for boys would be slain with thunderous 3-D sword swings before it has a chance to even declare a side.
 Instead it's all elegantly done and if some of it is overdone, as in the dwarf's Brit character actor business, I forgive them, as the spirit of Snow White forgives me, even as I write this, and forgives you, even as you read this.

 So back to the Stewart gaze: I know some of my regular readers can't stand Kristen Stewart and maybe I'm blinded by my affection, but I think her appeal is deeper than just hipster hotness.
-She's never really been marketed as a sex symbol, wisely, and in SNOW she looks pretty bedraggled throughout, first she's a prisoner, then a bedraggled half-drowned swamp rat, then dead, then reborn and always unkempt.
-I don't think she gets more than one bath or shower in the whole damned film.
-I can't even remember so surely there was no erotic bathing scene.
-Like most of her fans I don't go to sleep fantasizing about dating her or ravishing her and I don't even worship her.
-Better than all that I identify with her.
-I admire her pluck, and feel protective.
-I admire anyone with the courage to lay it all on the line, to open themselves up to a blue screen and trust a monster or giant hart will be inserted later so she doesn't look like a homeless mime.
-Anyone can be removed and aloof to a blue screen (like Angelina Jolie's been doing lately to name one).
+She's never really been marketed as a sex symbol, wisely, and in SNOW she looks pretty bedraggled throughout.
+First she's a prisoner, then a half-drowned swamp rat tripping balls, then she's dead, then reborn.
+It takes its toll on her make-up.
+I don't think she gets more than one bath or shower in the whole damned film, erotic or otherwise.
+But like most of her fans I don't go to sleep fantasizing about dating her anymore than I think oh man Lillian Gish was hot.
+Rather, I identify with her.
+I admire her pluck, and feel protective --I love her through her own eyes.
+To open up to a blue screen and trust a monster or giant hart will be inserted later so she doesn't look like a homeless mime, that takes courage.
+Anyone can be removed and aloof to a blue screen (Angelina Jolie for example).
 But it takes true courage to be open-hearted and vulnerable even when you know the closed-hearted are going to send slings and arrows at you to validate their own fears about opening.
-We've seen coltish young starlets gambol around in enchanted countrysides before (STEALING BEAUTY), but aside from her occasional moments as a side player (as in INTO THE WILD) Stewart's seldom cast as a sex object.
-She is the objectifier.
+We've seen coltish young starlets gambol around enchanted countrysides before (STEALING BEAUTY), but aside from her occasional moments as a side player (as in INTO THE WILD) Stewart's seldom cast as a LOLITA sex object.
+She is the caster.

 |Into the Wild|